-A major change to the way users interaction with Windows 8 and Windows 8.1 is the introduction of the “Charms Bar.”
-The Windows 8 Charms Bar is kind of a meta-menu or the bar of icons that slides in from the right side of the screen when moving the mouse cursor to upper or lower right side of the desktop view.
-This bar lines important functions, which is mentioned below.
+A major change to the way users interact with Windows 8 and Windows 8.1 is the introduction of the “Charms Bar.”
+The Windows 8 Charms Bar is kind of a meta-menu or the bar of icons that slides in from the right side of the screen when moving the mouse cursor to the upper or lower right side of the desktop view.
+These bar lines important functions, which are mentioned below.

 You can also bring up the Charms Bar by using Shortcut Keys (Windows Key + C).
 However, when you do this, in addition to seeing the Charms Bar, you’ll also see the Date and Time in the bottom-left corner, and this will keep the Charms Bar open.

 Though these Hot Corners were designed to help Windows 8 users, and the Charms Bar might be very useful for Windows 8 touch devices.
 But, those who prefer using Windows 8 or Windows 8.1 primarily on a desktop or laptop with a mouse and keyboard may find it annoying or disrupting.
 And it may be frustrated by inadvertently trigging the bar when the mouse is moved to the right corners of the screen.

 How to Disable Charms Bar in Windows 8 and Windows 8.1

 In this blog post, we will look at three different methods on How to Disable Charms Bar in Windows 8 and Windows 8.1 to avoid these issues.

 Method 1: Disable Charms Bar in Windows 8 and 8.1 using Taskbar Properties

 - Now under, the Corner navigation section, just uncheck “When I point to the upper-right corner, show the Charms” option.

 - Right-click on the Taskbar and select “Properties” in the context menu.